Checkmk/ansible-collection-checkmk.general/CONTRIBUTING.md

 General information about setting up your Python environment, testing modules, Ansible coding styles, and more can be found in the [Ansible Community Guide]( https://docs.ansible.com/ansible/latest/community/index.html).
+See [Contributing to Ansible-maintained collections](https://docs.ansible.com/ansible/devel/community/contributing_maintained_collections.html#contributing-maintained-collections) for more details on how to contribute to collections in particular.

 ## A word of warning